The current opioid epidemic has affected nearly

 - Disseminate new medical, clinical, and technological interventions to address substance use disorders

 OPIOID TECHNICAL ASSISTANCE AND PROVIDER EDUCATION

-Bizzell supports SAMHSA in the administration of opioid treatment programs (OTPs) and state agencies identify any changes needed to meet accreditation standards and give them the resources to make those changes.
-Bizzell provides technical assistance to more than 1,600 OTPs, provider groups, and state systems responsible for developing policy and programming for medically assisted treatment.
-Bizzell provides medical education to clinical professionals, including medical directors, nurses, physician assistants, and clinical supervisors working with individuals addicted to opiates.
+Bizzell supported SAMHSA in the administration of opioid treatment programs (OTPs) and state agencies to identify any changes needed to meet accreditation standards and provide OTPs with the resources to make those changes.
+Bizzell provided technical assistance to more than 1,600 OTPs, provider groups, and state systems responsible for developing policy and programming for medically assisted treatment.
+Bizzell provided medical education to clinical professionals, including medical directors, nurses, physician assistants, and clinical supervisors working with individuals addicted to opiates.